 King of Hearts: [running after Alice using his giant crown as a megaphone] YOU HEARD WHAT HER MAJESTY SAID!
 OFF WITH HER HEAD!

-- The Cheshire Cat as well.
+- The Cheshire Cat.
 In the book, he's pretty much Alice's only friend and helps guide her in his own, unique way.
 Here, he gets her in trouble with just about every appearance.

 - Adipose Rex: The Queen of Hearts.